jiyilanzhou/Open-Grants-Program/applications/ares_protocol.md

 * Aggregator scans the extrinsic in the parachain, use off-chain worker requests the data, and submits result extrinsic to parachain.
 * Aggregator packing parachain extrinsic and receipts on ares chain.
 * Validator validate data and submit proof of fraud.
-* Reputation Council reward and slash according to proof of fraud.
+* Council reward and slash according to proof of fraud.
 * Aggregator, Validator, Council use off-chain worker getting external data

 ### Ecosystem Fit